-On March 27, 2014, the Company entered into an Amended and Restated Senior Secured Revolving Credit Facility (the "Credit Facility") which has an initial aggregate principal amount of up to \$405,000,000 and canceled the prior credit facility that was outstanding at December 31, 2013.
-The Credit Facility has a stated maturity date of March 27, 2019.
+On March 27, 2014, the Company entered into an Amended and Restated Senior Secured Revolving Credit Facility (the "Credit Facility") which has an initial aggregate principal amount of up to \$405,000,000 and a stated maturity date of March 27, 2019.
 The interest rate applicable to borrowings thereunder is generally LIBOR plus an applicable margin of 2.25%.
 The Credit Facility's commitment may increase in size, under certain circumstances, up to a total of \$750,000,000.